r-ikota/cc-jupyter-docker/{{cookiecutter.project_slug}}/README.md

 ## How to launch
 You can launch a container with docker-compose or with the remote-container extension in VScode.
+A data volume will be mounted at /home/jovyan/data-volume.
 ### docker-compose
 To launch a container at the project root,